1996 William J. Beaty

 created by the bent rubber plate will drive a

-sudden immense spurt of water through this hose.
-Water from one side will
+sudden immense spurt of water through this already-full hose.
+Water from

 be pushed into the other side, and the rubber plate will relax.
 I've

 discharged my hydraulic capacitor.
-How much water has been discharged?
+How much water has been removed from

 None!
 A momentary current has flowed through the sphere device, and the